ResidualSensitivitySIGMOD2021/MaterialsRequired/README.md

 Then, back to `./demosystem` and test the system.
 There are six parameters

  - `-Q`: the path of input query file.
 Here, we provide 8 experimental queries in `./demosystem/demoquery`.
  - `-P`: the path of file containing the list of private relations.
-Here, we provide those for 8 experimental queries in `./demosystem/demoquery`.
+Here, we provide 8 experimental queries in `./demosystem/demoquery`.
  - `-e`: privacy budget $\epsilon$.
  - `-d`: privacy budget $\delta$.
  - `-N`: noise mechanism: `0` for Laplace noise, `1` for Cauchy noise.